French Federation of Automobile Sport: FFSA in Numbers

-FFSA’s fields of Competition
+FFSA's fields of Competition

 Rally: This discipline dominates the French automobile sport with over 250 competitions on the calendar every season and more than 15 000 participants (licensees and officials).
 The Rally is seen on all types of roads (asphalt, dirt roads, unpaved roads), is open to all categories of certified cars (nationally and internationally), and is noticed thanks to its strong visibility and popularity.
 From the European competitions to the regional ones, the Rally has an important media coverage with: France Rally Championship, France Dirt Rally Championship, and the France Asphalt Rally Cup.
 Concerning the unpaved roads there are the France All-Roads Rally Championship and the Bajas.

 Circuit: Just like all the other disciplines organized by the FFSA, there are multiple and different types of competition opportunities on Circuit.
 Open for everyone, all ages, and all types of cars and single-seater cars, the discipline is practiced through six series of events: The GT Tour FFSA, the French Circuit Cup, The French Historical Circuits Championship, The Clubs Courses, The French Truck Cup, The French Championship and all-roads endurance competitions and the SSV French Cup.

-All-Roads: Major component of the FFSA competitions, the all-road has multiple faces to which a lot of drivers turn to.
-A lot of competitions make up this discipline: The French Rallycross Championship, The French Auto-Cross and Sprint Car Championship, The French Flo’Car Cup, The French Truck Cross, the French 2CV Cross Cup and the competitions on ice.
+All-Roads: Major component of the FFSA competitions, the all-road has multiple faces to which many drivers turn to.
+Many competitions make up this discipline: The French Rallycross Championship, The French Auto-Cross and Sprint Car Championship, The French Flo'Car Cup, The French Truck Cross, the French 2CV Cross Cup and the competitions on ice.

 VHC: Competition, sport regulations and other regulations make the three components of the sports activities offered by the FFSA to the owners of vintage cars.
 The Rally, the Circuit, the Mountain and the All-roads are directly concerned.
 We find the French Rally Championship VHC, the Historical regulation Rally, the French VHC Mountain Championship, the Historical Slalom and the Endurance 4x4, etc.

 Drift: This trendy discipline, is practiced especially by the youngsters, relates a very fun side to the competition with an idea of freedom, the Drift allies speed, angles and precision.

 Karting: Including in 2000 to the automobile sport, the organization of Karting competitions is characterized by different types of competitions including a few French Championship and French Cup.
-This discipline is practiced by a lot of young drivers, the Karting is often considered as a way to attain the automobile sport.
+This discipline is practiced by many young drivers, the Karting is often considered a way to attain the automobile sport.

 Mountain: This discipline contains over 130 races uphill for the happiness of all licensees and officials every season.
 Going from 4 to 6 kilometers long, the stages of the French Mountain Championship show the biggest rush in terms of spectators.
 To complete the championship, the FFSA organize de French Mountain Cup, The French Slalom Cup as well as speeding and dragsters disciplines.